-Morocco’s National Ports Agency and National Single Window PORTNET, together with the Alliance for and Morocco’s port community, announce the first Smart Port Challenge 2020 hackathon which will take place from 18 December 2020 to 29 January 2021
+Morocco’s National Ports Agency and National Single Window PORTNET, together with the Global Alliance for Trade Facilitation and Morocco’s port community, announce the first Smart Port Challenge 2020 hackathon which will take place from 18 December 2020 to 29 January 2021.

 As part of their continued efforts to promote a culture of collaboration and innovation in the port sector, Morocco’s National Ports Agency (ANP) and National Single Window PORTNET, together with the Global Alliance for Trade Facilitation and Morocco’s port community, announce the first Smart Port Challenge 2020 hackathon.
 This international virtual co-creation and innovation event will take place from 18 December 2020 to 29 January 2021 and is open to every person, business, school or university that would like to propose an innovative concept in response to the hackathon challenges.

 The Smart Port Challenge is an opportunity for participants to propose disruptive solutions that facilitate transit at Morocco’s ports and improve port performance.
 We are calling on all port experts, researchers, start ups, businesses and students to come up with creative responses to the challenges of: sustainable development, environmental protection and energy transition; performance, logistical fluidity and trade facilitation; and port service continuity and infrastructure availability.

 Nadia Laraki, Director General, National Ports Agency (ANP), and Council President, PORTNET SA, said:

 “Like all other sectors and industries, the logistics and port sector, on a global scale, has undergone major changes in recent years, driven by containerisation, ship size, accelerated technological development, innovation and e-commerce.
 These innovations have a definite impact on the development of ports and terminals and lead to major changes every day in working conditions and methods of collective collaboration,